RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/KX022A/README.md

 - “interrupt-names” should be set to INT1 or INT2 depending on the used pin.
 - power supplies “io-vdd-supply” and “vdd-supply” should reference the regulator which is supplying power to the sensor.
 (The Linux kernel may populate a “dummy” supply for the sensor if supply regulators are not modeled in the device-tree).

-### Configuration options
-Please include the following options to the kernel configuration:
-- CONFIG_IIO_KX022A_I2C
-- CONFIG_IIO_KX022A_SPI

-selecting one of the above using the Linux configuration tools like 'menuconfig' will also enable the generic support:
-- CONFIG_IIO_KX022A. - It is not necessary to enable this manually.

 <!-- If you're reading the raw-text, you can find the included stuff from the _includes folder.
 Or you can head to the and not the pages in https://rohmsemiconductor.github.io/Linux-Kernel-Sensor-Drivers/ and see the processed output -->